ACCESS-NRI/access-om3-configs/documentation/docs/pages/IceShelves.md

 Altogether, **these resulted in a ~5-6% improvement based on default flags.
 If not including IO, the improvement is probably more like 6-7%**.
 These flags can be applied to all OM3 builds as well.

+### CICE

+A basic way to check time spent on CICE is to read the `ice.log` in the output logs.
+The [CICE docs](https://cice-consortium-cice.readthedocs.io/en/main/user_guide/ug_implementation.html#performance) offer a few strategies to improve performance.

+#### Block Size

+Domain block size should be optimized such that there are roughly 6-7 blocks per process (`nx_global*ny_global/(block_size_x*block_size_y)`).
+In a config with 254 cores on CICE and
+`nx_global = 4320, ny_global = 1440`, doubling block size in each direction from `block_size_x = 30, block_size_y = 27` resulted in 5-30% performance improvement, where 5 is for little-to-no ice, and
+30% is when there is unrealistically high amounts of ice.

+#### Process Distribution

+Changing from `roundrobin` to `sectrobin` reduced CICE time by a flat 20s, regardless of ice level.
+This is likely due to `sectrobin` having a slightly better way of organising processes to ensure neighbours are closer.

+### Runsequence

+The nuopc run sequence can be modified so that components aren't unnecessarily waiting for eachother.
+(I just copied a [run sequence from Minghang](https://github.com/ACCESS-NRI/access-om3-configs/pull/590), which improved runtime by about 8-9%).

 ## Aditional reading: